tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/对象操作_intl_en.md

 #### API description

-This API completes the multipart upload of the entire file.
+This API is used to complete the multipart upload of a file.

 #### Method prototype